California will remake San Quentin prison, emphasizing rehab

 “Communities win when we have rehabilitative efforts, but yet, how about victims?”
 Lackey said.
 “Have we rehabilitated them?”

-Meanwhile Taina Vargas, executive director of Initiate Justice Action, an advocacy group based in Los Angeles, said she is pleased the state is moving toward rehabilitating incarcerated people but more drastic changes are needed to transform the criminal justice system that imprisons so many people.
+Meanwhile some activists say Newsom’s plan doesn’t go far enough.
+Taina Vargas, executive director of Initiate Justice Action, an advocacy group based in Los Angeles, said she is pleased the state is moving toward rehabilitating incarcerated people but more drastic changes are needed to transform a system that imprisons so many people.

 “Over the long term, I think we want to prevent people from going to prison in the first place, which means that we want to offer more opportunities for high paying jobs in the community,” she said.

-Among other such programs, San Quentin houses Mount Tamalpais College, the first accredited junior college in the country based entirely behind bars.
-The school offers inmates classes in literature, astronomy, U.S. government and others to earn an Associate of Arts degree.
+The prison houses the first accredited junior college in the country based entirely behind bars, offering classes in literature, astronomy, U.S. government and an Associate of Arts degree.

-The college’s $5 million annual budget is funded by private donations with volunteer faculty from top nearby universities, including Stanford and the University of California, Berkeley.
+The prison also runs a newspaper called the San Quentin News, and several prisoners recorded and produced the hugely popular podcast “ Ear Hustle ” while serving time.

+Newsom’s announcement comes during a four-day policy tour across California in lieu of a traditional State of the State address.

 Sophie Austin is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow Austin on Twitter: @sophieadanna